Twocoolguy/BrickThrower/README.md

 BrickThrower is a simple plugin for Minecraft Servers where you can throw bricks with right click.

-## v1.2.4 Update Note
-In the most recent update (v1.2.4) a lot of code was rewritten to be faster and better than it was originally.
-We also added support for 5 other versions of Minecraft (1.8, 1.9, 1.10, 1.11, and 1.12).
-Since so much code was changed to allow compatibility between these versions and the fact that there is new faster code in general, more than likely are a lot of bugs in this update.
-While I went through and found a lot of them and patched them, that does not mean that you may not have found some yourself.
-If you find any please report them and explain in detail how to reproduce them and what exactly happens.
-A gif/video of it happening may also help.
-If the bug is config related please give us the config.
-This will help us make the plugin better for everyone.
-Thank you.

 ## Contributing
 This GitHub place is where you can create issues and make pull requests.
 Feel free to do that, though before making major changes, please create a suggestion in our discord server here: https://discord.gg/TyZM6ePB65 and go into the BrickThrower suggestions channel and make a suggestion there.
 With enough upvotes we will consider it as an addition.